Has Android Auto ceased to function or refused to connect to your vehicle? The issue will be resolved with these Android Auto troubleshooting methods.

 Clear Cache and Storage for the Android Auto App

 Your best option is to erase all the saved data in the Auto app and retry if Auto still won’t operate.
-Make sure your car is turned off and the USB cable unplugged before you proceed.
+Make sure your car is turned off and the USB cable is unplugged before you proceed.
 You should do this while your phone is not linked to your vehicle.

 - Go to Settings